Reducing patients’ anxiety while waiting in the ER

 Be aware of diminishing returns.

-The amount of data related to ERs is vast.
-The secondary research phase of this project could have gone on forever, but the more sources I consulted, the more they said the same things.
+The amount of data pertaining to ERs is vast.
+Background research for this project could have gone on forever, but the more sources I consulted, the more they said the same things.

 Some issues should be bracketed.

-Patient privacy policies are complicated.
-My project might have derailed if I’d tried to account for them fully.
-Instead I made an app demonstrating user demand that could be refined later.
+Patient privacy policies are notoriously knotty.
+My project might have derailed if I’d tried to account for them fully from the start.
+I opted instead to pursue a proof-of-concept that demonstrated and explored user demand and that could be refined later with the help of experts in the field.

 Engage users in ways that matter.

-Apps are often designed to keep users engaged through gamification, etc. But situations such as medical emergencies, what users need is a product that doesn’t monopolize their attention.
+Apps are often designed to keep users engaged through gamification, news feeds, social components, etc. But in situations such as medical emergencies, what users need most in an app is something that performs a specific function and doesn’t monopolize their attention needlessly.